TWTStaffTeam/Hello-Languages/README.md

 # Hello-Languages
-Hello, world! in tens of languages
+Hello, world! in tons of languages